bdambrosio/AllTheWorldAPlay/README.md

 ## A simple toy to test the Humanity of your LLM

+### Newest: 5/19/24: minor UI bug fixes.
+Fully async UI coming soon.

-### Newest: 5/19/2024: lightly tested fix for 'Do' bug.
+5/19/2024: lightly tested fix for 'Do' bug.
 Characters can act in the world again!

 5/18/2024:Major bug preventing any 'Do' actions, only dialog for now!
 5/18/2024: Beta 1.0 - Actually got this to run on a clean install on a different machine.
 Enjoy!